In this section we are going to introduce a couple of new

 There is another (potentially) easier definition of the curl

 of a vector field.
-We use it we will
+To use it we will

 first need to define the operator.
 This is defined to be,